Endarren/Unity_Resources/README.md

 Note:  Not all tutorials each site has are listed here.
 ### Video
 #### [Sharp Accent](https://www.youtube.com/channel/UCq9_1E5HE4c_xmhzD3r7VMw)
-(VIDEO) A YouTuber with several video tutorial series.
+ A YouTuber with several video tutorial series.
 While he does not include the source code files, you can see it in the videos.
 He also has a Patreon which grants access to his source code.
 The animations he uses are included in a link for free.
 * [Souls-Like Game](https://www.youtube.com/watch?v=-m9tDF2v-5Q&t=3s)  - This is the first video in a series on making a game like Dark Souls in Unity.
 * [Advanced Third Person Controller](https://www.youtube.com/watch?v=3YTR_9_Trsg&list=PL1bPKmY0c-wnvW9F4BDJMwDHmq2SQ8m3L)